OpenAutomationTechnologies/openPOWERLINK_V2/doc/supported-platforms/zynq.md

 ## Stack Libraries {#sect_zynq_components_libs}

-The openPOWERLINK stack is divided into a user and a kernel part.The following libraries are available for Zynq SoC:
+The openPOWERLINK stack is divided into a user and a kernel part.
+The following libraries are available for Zynq SoC:

 * [Linux Stack Libraries](\ref sect_linux_components_libs)